-FM Nirmala Sitharam has laid a vision of “Affordable Housing” in Budget 2019.
-This has brought a lot of changes in Income from House Property.
-One of them being Introduction of section 80EEA in budget 2019, that allows a deduction on home loan interest.
-A lot of emphases were laid on it in Budget 2020 as well.
-Loans sanctioned on and after FY 19-20 can be claimed as deduction u/s 80EEA.
+Finance Minister Nirmala Sitharaman laid a vision of “Affordable Housing” in Budget 2019.
+This announcement brought a lot of changes in Income from House Property.
+One of them being the introduction of section 80EEA in budget 2019, that allows a deduction on home loan interest which will provide an additional home loan tax benefit for the year 2019-20 A lot of emphasis was laid on it in Budget 2020 as well.
+Under section 80EEA deductions can be claimed on Loans sanctioned on and after FY 19-20.

 Who can Claim Deduction Under Section 80EEA?